Click here for comment and moderation rules

 As far as I recall, the diary first appeared on the web in early 1996, switching to the toxiccustard.com address in December 1996, and then later moving over to danielbowen.com.
 The pages were updated by hand until January 2004, when I switched all new entries into WordPress.

-All these years later I continue to write a few paragraphs most days, doing my bit to contribute to the sum total of inconsequential trivia on the Internet.
-And it’s pleasing to see many friends and acquaintances also doing so — you can find some links to some great blogs along the right hand side navigation.
+For a while I continued to write a few paragraphs most days, doing my bit to contribute to the sum total of inconsequential trivia on the Internet.
+This has slowed down as I’ve got busier.

 Some of it’s personal, and some of it is observations of the world at large.
 Of the personal posts, a tiny subset of my life makes it into this blog.
 It’s usually something I think might be moderately amusing, and often things will be exaggerated for comic effect — sometimes I will whinge here about something that is really trivial, and I would not complain about to anybody in real life.
 Many events go unreported.